Can you ride horses if you have Osteoporosis?

 A disease in which calcium is lost from the bones, resulting in weakening, and in severe cases, collapse.
 It is more common in the bones of the spine, and the vertebrae may collapse on each other.
 Most patients are postmenopausal females, and their osteoporosis is due to estrogen decrease following menopause.
 Men can contract osteoporosis, but their cases are most often due to myeloma, a malignancy of the bone marrow, or a tumor of the parathyroid glands, which regulate calcium in the body.

 Current therapy for osteoporosis consists of two phases.
 The first phase is chemical, consisting of medications such as Boniva, Calcium citrate, and vitamin D. These medications stop further calcium loss.
-The second phase is proper exercise to help restore calcium to the bones.
+The second phase is a proper exercise to help restore calcium to the bones.
 It is essential to properly exercise with osteoporosis.
 Exercise, specifically in muscles directly attached to the affected bones, stimulates the buildup of calcium.
 Astronauts in space use specific exercises to maintain sound bone structure.

 In my career as a spinal surgeon, I noted that horse trainers who rode horses most of the day did not develop osteoporosis.
 The reason was obvious.